 This page contains affiliate links.
 Learn more.

-Dr.Chandra Irawan, an Indonesian medical doctor is running Bali Ozone Therapy that has now taken it’s own way and gone independent after starting out as Bali branch for Jakarta based Dr.Welly Sondakh.
-Dr.Welly was the first to introduce EBOO ozone therapy in Indonesia and has got his additional training for ozone therapies in Germany by Dr. Gert Wasser and in Russia by Professor Oleg Maslennikov.
-He still has his headquarter in Jakarta, but the Bali departments in Kuta and Ubud, which are more pleasant for expats and travellers to go through long term therapies are now under Dr.Chandra and are now called Bali Ozone Therapy.
+If ordinary balinese massage is not enough to rejuvenate you, then Bali Ozone Therapy is the place to go.
+Dr.Chandra Irawan, an Indonesian medical doctor has taken charge of the most popular anti-aging and EBOO ozone therapy clinic in Bali and gone independent after starting out as Bali branch for Jakarta based Dr.Welly Sondakh.
+Dr.Welly was the first to introduce EBOO ozone therapy in Indonesia and has got his additional training for ozone therapy in Germany by Dr. Gert Wasser and in Russia by Professor Oleg Maslennikov.
+He still has his headquarter in Jakarta, but the Bali departments in Kuta and Ubud, which are more pleasant for expats and travellers to go through long term therapies are now under Dr.Chandra and are called Bali Ozone Therapy.
 However, the clinic still operates in the same premises since I last time visited them at JL.
 Sunset Road, No. 89 .
 It’s a short and convenient taxi ride from the main traveller hubs of Kuta and Legian.
 I did not see the Ubud branch, but I got some pictures from Dr.Chandra.

 As Dr. Welly himself is working in Jakarta I did not meet with him, but over the years Dr.Chandra has become an expert in his own right and he is receiving consultation from Professor Oleg Maslennikov too.
 Here you can find Dr.Chandra’s interview on Bali Advertiser.

-In addition to ozone treatments that include EBOO/RHP, Major Autohemotherapy, Rectal insufflation, Face ozone therapy, Ozonated drinking water, Ozonated olive oil, Vaginal ozone therapy and Ear insufflation, they offer High dose IV vitamin C/B, and Glutathione.
+In addition to ozone treatments that include EBOO/RHP, Major Autohemotherapy, Rectal insufflation, Facial ozone therapy, Ozonated drinking water, Ozonated olive oil, Vaginal ozone therapy and Ear insufflation, they offer high dose IV vitamin C/B and Glutathione drips.
 But unfortunately not EDTA chelation.
 EBOO session always includes B12-vitamin shot if patient wants it.
+That is a list of treatments that places like Thermes Marins Spa, that was voted as the best spa in the world by Conde Nast Traveler readers won’t offer!

 The EBOO procedure is more exciting than the other traditional methods.
 It is claimed to be the most efficient way to utilize ozone in medical treatments.
 The most inconvenient part of it are the huge cannulas that you need to take into your arms.
 It may hurt a bit, but once they are inserted time starts to fly and one nurse is present all the time supervising over the whole procedure that takes one hour.
 Some say there are drawbacks and risks too, such as the generous usage of heparin and exposure to possible toxins released from the dialysis filter that is used and modified for this particular method.
 But if we look at the testimonials and results achieved over the years by multiple patients, the benefits overrun the cons for most people.
 It is more favorable than direct ozone IV injections that are not so much used anymore in consequence to few amateurish mistakes over the last decades that have caused loss of life.
 In direct injections syringe pump is recommended to avoid the formation of pulmonary embolism that might be lethal.
 However, some doctors like Dr.Howard Robins have developed safe methods for applying DIV’s for patients.
 And in Germany plenty of doctors use similar method called Oxyvenierung where pure oxygen is injected directly to vein without any adverse effects or risks.
 I don’t know if there are any clinics in Asia offering that.

 And as a general warning that I should add to every review; It is recommended to remove any amalgam fillings before doing IV chelation therapies, especially glutathione drips.
 In worst case scenario IV glutathione may just cause redistribution of mercury.
-Here and here is some critical evaluation of potential risks involved.
+Here and here is some critical evaluation of potential risks involved in this type of anti-aging therapy.

 To unfold a bit more the factors contributing to the outcome of EBOO treatment I would point out few things: